Table of Contents

 Toxic Element Accumulation – the “hidden” danger posed by toxic elements!

-- If your body does possess sufficient levels of protective nutrients required to eliminate a particular toxin, you reduce the potential for accumulation and adverse effects.
+- If your body is properly nourished, your digestive system functions efficiently to properly digest the foods and receive the nutrients.
+This allows sufficient levels of protective nutrients required to reduce or eliminate the potential of absorption of a particular toxin.
+As such, you reduce the potential for absorption and thus accumulation and adverse effects.

-- If your body does not possess sufficient levels of protective nutrients, elimination is impaired and toxic element accumulation begins.
-The body will naturally sequester the remaining toxin into storage sites (brain, kidneys, liver, bone, etc.) throughout the mind and body.
-This brings into question Toxic Element Safety Guidelines.
+- If your body does not possess sufficient levels of protective nutrients, toxic element accumulation begins by absorption in the digestive system and elimination is impaired.
+Once in the bloodstream, the body tries to excrete the toxins first then will naturally sequester the remaining toxins into storage sites (brain, kidneys, liver, bone, etc.) throughout the mind and body.
+This is bioaccumulation.

-Protective nutrients are specific nutrients known to be naturally antagonistic toward specific toxic elements.
+Due to the extreme competition for absorption in the digestive system, protective nutrients are specific nutrients known to be naturally antagonistic toward specific toxic elements that ultimately interferes with toxic absorption.
 Protective nutrients include a variety of amino acids, vitamins, and minerals.
-These are important nutrients addressed in a healthy eating plan.

 Why don’t I recognize toxic element accumulation?

 Toxic element accumulation normally goes undetected because each day-to-day exposure is so minute (microscopic) it does not cause any immediate symptoms.
 This is the primary reason (“the why”) you probably don’t give toxic elements much thought.

 Let’s see how this may work.
 You may have a couple dental amalgams continually releasing mercury vapors, you enjoy a variety of foods with a variety of toxins (pesticides, herbicides, fungicides, mercury containing seafood, and so on), and you may consume an occasional aluminum-containing antacid.